 Black Pudding and Scotch Eggs in Britain

-Black pudding or blood sausage is, as the name suggests, a sausage made of pork blood (with fat and oatmeal) and an important part of a Full English Breakfast (establishments who promise you a full English, then deliver a plate without this type of sausage should be ashamed of themselves).
+Black pudding or blood sausage is, as the name suggests, a sausage made of pork blood (with fat and oatmeal) and an essential part of a Full English Breakfast (establishments who promise you a full English, then deliver a plate without this type of sausage should be ashamed of themselves).

-Scotch eggs are chicken eggs encased in pork sausage meat, which are then deep-fried.
+Scotch eggs are chicken eggs encased in pork sausage meat and deep-fried.
 They taste especially good with pickles and English mustard.
+No one does sausages as well as the English, and I am bereft without these items.

 Seafood Chowder in Ireland